javaparser/javaparser/readme.md

 which is used by the code generators which are run by `run_core_generators.sh` Make sure that `javaparser-core` at least compiles before you run these.

+**Note**: for Eclipse IDE follow the steps described in the wiki: https://github.com/javaparser/javaparser/wiki/Eclipse-Project-Setup-Guide

 ## More information

 #### [JavaParser.org](https://javaparser.org) is the main information site.